Ground Gas Membrane Testing, Inspection, Verification and Validation

 CONTACT US FOR MORE INFORMATION

 Even when a qualified installer is used, the various regulatory bodies and current guidance (BS8485:2015+A1:2019) require that these membrane installations are also validated by a third party.
-GRM offer ground gas membrane protection validation in line with CIRIA C735 (Good practice on gas membrane testing and verification of protection systems for buildings against hazardous ground gases – guidance on expected frequency for verification).
+GRM offer ground gas membrane protection validation in line with CIRIA C735 (good practice on gas membrane testing and verification of protection systems for buildings against hazardous ground gases – guidance on expected frequency for verification).

 Our ground gas protection verification service is 100% independent of the membrane manufacturer, installer and client.